christianalfoni/impact/docs/03_Hello_World.md

 /*
   This provider scopes where the hooks will be instantiated and disposed.
-You can put it at any level in the component tree and expose any number of hooks */ export const HooksProvider = createHooksProvider({ useTimer })
+You can put it at any level in the component tree and expose any number of hooks, where resolvement of hooks in the components propagates to each HooksProvider */ export const HooksProvider = createHooksProvider({ useTimer })
 ```